charlie-vf/the-hobbit-game/README.md

 - Game tested on both Mac and Windows to ensure everything ran smoothly.
 - Game tested on Chrome, Safari & Firefox.
 - Encountered various instances early on where if statements were not working correctly
     - For the most part, this was due to trailing white spaces at the beginning of lines.
+Once removed, if statements worked correctly.

-Early on, passing the Python code through PEP8 returned no serious issues.
-However, it did return issues with line length - these were caused by nested if statements leading to longer lines due to indentation.
+- Early on, passing the Python code through PEP8 returned issues with line length - these were caused by nested if statements leading to longer lines due to indentation.
-This was fixed by changing the position of line breaks and paragraphing.
+    - This was fixed by changing the position of line breaks in print statements.

-Two linting errors present in code - both for the two global variables
+- Two linting errors present in code - both for the two global variables
 NAME_INPUT and
 WEAPONS
 No fix found at this stage, but will research further.

+- Presented issues when using constants over "x in y":
+    - Will look more into this so constants can be used to reduce repetition.
+    - Was fixed by researching multi-line if conditions and implementing those.

 PEP8 online test returned no issues.

 ![PEP8 Test](docs/pep8-test.png)

-Presented issues when using constants over "x in y":
-- Will look more into this so constants can be used to reduce repetition.

 The WRC Validator returned no issues for HTML or CSS: